quii/learn-ts-react-with-tests/redux.md

 ## What to build?

-We're going to build a manuscript tracking system and redux is going to manage the state for us.
+We're going to build a manuscript tracking system and Redux is going to manage the state for us.

 Users can do the following